 PrivateVPN offers 4K-capable connections and reliable access to Netflix, despite rather low global server numbers.

-The provider offers Netflix-unblocking servers in the U.S., Canada, U.K., France, Japan and many other countries.
-PrivateVPN also offers region-busting power for Hulu, Amazon Prime, HBO and BBC iPlayer.
+The provider offers Netflix-accessing servers in the U.S., Canada, U.K., France, Japan and many other countries.
+PrivateVPN also offers access to Hulu, Amazon Prime, HBO and BBC iPlayer.

 The provider’s HD- and 4K-capable connections are not restricted by monthly data caps or bandwidth constraints.
 They are protected by government-grade encryption and kill switch protection.